nzoschke/praxis-site/content/convox.yml.md

       - copy: production/example-production
 ```

-Actions defined within a merge block take place when commits are merged into or pushed directly to the specified branch.
+Actions defined within a merge workflow take place when commits are merged into or pushed directly to the specified branch.
+Merge workflows are useful for buiding continuous delivery pipelines.

+Each merge workflow is tied to a specific branch in the code repo.
+In this example, the workflow is triggered when commits are merged into or pushed to the `master` branch.

+**Tasks:**

+Once the workflow is triggered, a series of tasks are executed.
+The possible tasks are:

+- **test** - Run the app's test suite
+- **build** - Create a build for the specified application
+- **deploy** - Deploy to the specified appliction
+- **copy** - Copy a build created by the previous build or deploy task to the specified application